Powerful Benefits of Turkey Tail Mushroom – What The Research Says

 The liver doesn’t just help rid the body of basic toxins and impurities.
 When it’s in a fully healthy state, it’s job is to filter out chemicals, excess hormones, harmful food additives, sugars, bad fats, alcohol, medications, drugs, and much more.

-TURKEY TAIL COULD PROTECT AGAINST VIRUSES
+PROTECT AGAINST VIRUSES

 Antibiotics remain one of today’s best, most powerful, and most useful medicines.
 The fallback: antibiotics only kill bacteria and other organisms.